nasa/materialite/docs/_sources/intro.md

 # Create and activate conda environment
 conda env create -f environment.yml conda activate materialite

+# Optional: run the install script to add materialite to PYTHONPATH
+python install.py
 ```

 *Future releases will be available on conda-forge and PyPI.*

 ## Getting Started

 Check out a [Simple Example](demos/simple_example) and the [Material Basics Demo](demos/material_basics) to get started or browse the other demos for examples of common workflows.
-Additionally, runnable Jupyter notebook source code for all the demos is [here](https://github.com/nasa/materialite/edit/main/docs/_sources/demos).
+Additionally, runnable Jupyter notebook source code for all the demos is located [here](https://github.com/nasa/materialite/edit/main/docs/_sources/demos).

 ## Development Status & Feedback